 Texas Law Review, Vol. 91, No. 7, 2013

 Notre Dame Legal Studies Paper No. 12-66

-Flawed constitutional precedents give rise to a jurisprudential dilemma.
-On the one hand, there is the value of allowing the law to remain settled.
-On the other hand, there is the value of getting the law right.
-But while the virtues of constitutional settlement have received extensive scholarly and judicial attention, the value of interpretive accuracy has gone largely unexamined.
-Rectifying the deficiency depends on bridging the longstanding divide between constitutional precedent and interpretive method.
+Constitutional precedents give rise to a jurisprudential tug-of-war.
+On one side is the value of adhering to precedent and allowing the law to remain settled.
+On the other side is the value of departing from precedent and allowing the law to improve.
+In this Article, I contend that negotiating the tension depends on bridging the divide between constitutional precedent and interpretive method.

-This Article provides a systematic analysis of the ways in which theories of precedent are — and are not — derivative of overarching methods of constitutional interpretation.
-It demonstrates that although certain consequences of deviating from precedent can be studied in isolation, the ultimate choice between overruling and retaining a flawed opinion requires the integration of a broader interpretive method.
-Moreover, because a single interpretive philosophy may be derived from multiple normative baselines, jurists and scholars must press beyond the threshold election of competing methodological schools to engage with their respective underpinnings.
-Whether one’s preferred interpretive approach is originalism, living constitutionalism, or otherwise, the value of getting the law right depends on methodological commitments and the normative premises that inform them.
+My aim is to analyze the ways in which theories of precedent are, and are not, derivative of overarching methods of constitutional interpretation.
+I seek to demonstrate that although certain consequences of deviating from precedent can be studied in isolation, the ultimate choice between overruling and retaining a past decision requires the integration of a broader interpretive method.
+Moreover, because a single interpretive philosophy may be derived from varying normative baselines, constitutional lawyers must press beyond the threshold election of competing methodological schools to engage with the schools’ respective foundations.
+Whether one’s preferred approach is originalism, living constitutionalism, or otherwise, the importance of implementing a given constitutional rule depends on methodological commitments and the normative premises that inform them.

 Keywords: constitutional law, constitutional theory, constitutional interpretation, federal courts, stare decisis, precedent, legal change

 Date posted: July 17, 2012 ; Last revised: July 16, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.